 The leveling of expectations was later facilitated by Mohidin P. Abdul, a Program Manager from the Training and Entrepreneurship Education Division (TEED), in which participants freely gave their views on how the seminar would give them additional learnings and insights of business as actual entrepreneurs.

 Prof. Rolando Ramon C. Diaz, Head of TEED, expounded his lecture on entrepreneurship and provided an overview on the MSMEs’ contribution to Philippine society which, according to 2016 data from Philippine Statistics Authority, MSMEs contribute 99.57% of the business pie in the country.

-The afternoon session proceeded with the facilitation of Project Identification (based on Community-Based Enterprise Development approach from the International Labour Organization) by Reynold Ferdinand G. Manegdeg and Joanna Rose T. Laddaran.
+The afternoon session proceeded with the facilitation of Project Identification (based on Community-Based Enterprise Development methodology from the International Labour Organization) by Reynold Ferdinand G. Manegdeg and Joanna Rose T. Laddaran.

 Prof. Melchor C. Morandarte from Malayan Colleges Laguna and Jocelle P. Mamaril, OIC Head of Information and Public Affairs Office of UP ISSI, served as reactors of the seminar, while Glennis S. Uyanguren as the master of ceremonies for the afternoon session.

-At the end of the program, some lucky participants were provided free slots to have a glimpse of the latest financial technology happening in the world now via the seminar on “China’s Financial Technology and E-Commerce Experience: Exploring Implications for the Philippines”.
-This happens on 9 August 2018 at UP Bonifacio Global City.
+At the end of the program, some lucky participants were provided free slots to have a glimpse of the latest financial technology via the seminar on “China’s Financial Technology and E-Commerce Experience: Exploring Implications for the Philippines.”
+This happened on 9 August 2018 at UP Bonifacio Global City.
 For more information, please click this link: https://appfi.ph/news-events/2264-upcoming-forum-china-s-financial-technology-and-e-commerce-experience-exploring-implications-for-the-philippines.